People at risk of a bleed in their brain could be helped by a study that has calculated the likelihood of bleeding occurring.

-Scientists at the University of Edinburgh found that risk of bleeding is influenced by location of the cavernoma and whether the patient had already had a bleed.
+Scientists at the University of Edinburgh found that the risk of bleeding is influenced by the location of the cavernoma and whether the patient had already had a bleed.

 Almost one in three people in this category will have a bleed within five years.

 People who have a cavernoma in any other part of the brain, and who have never had a bleed, were found to be at lowest risk.